-I hope you have enjoyed my tutorials on how to Recycle a Map Three Ways today!
+I hope you have enjoyed my tutorial How to Recycle a Map Three Ways!
 They were all quick and easy to put together in just an afternoon.
-All three projects would make excellent house warming or hostess gifts, as well.
+All three projects would make excellent housewarming or hostess gifts, as well.
 If you don't have any vintage maps, use a new Map or Atlas.

 Katie with A sweet Berry Designs made a Gratitude Jar from a Recycled Icing Container and her lettering is fabulous!